soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyVendorCategoryEntryDefinition.md

-disabledDescription | string | If the category is disabled, this is the localized description to show. displayTitle | string | The localized title of the category. overlay | [[DestinyVendorCategoryOverlayDefinition|Destiny-Definitions-DestinyVendorCategoryOverlayDefinition]]:Definition | If this category has an overlay prompt that should appear, this contains the details of that prompt.
+disabledDescription | string | If the category is disabled, this is the localized description to show. displayTitle | string | The localized title of the category. overlay | [[DestinyVendorCategoryOverlayDefinition|Destiny-Definitions-DestinyVendorCategoryOverlayDefinition]]:Definition | If this category has an overlay prompt that should appear, this contains the details of that prompt. vendorItemIndexes | integer:int32[] | A shortcut for the vendor item indexes sold under this category.
+Saves us from some expensive reorganization at runtime.

 ## Example
 ```javascript